JustSleightly/ThrowaBall/README.md

 ThrowaBall will use a PhysBone and configurable joint to determine the force and direction of the throw.

+- **More sensitive to throwing effort, resulting in a more dynamic range**
 - **Including Sync is optional if other users do not need to see where the ball lands (-27 memory)**
 - **Sync can be toggled off in-game to allow other users to throw ThrowaBall without any visual delay as if they were the original wearer**
 - **Ball will rotate to face the direction of its travel**